yokoffing/ChatGPT-Prompts/README.md

 ## Celebrities / Characters / Style

+> * What would the `Founding Fathers` say about the debate over `Biden forgiving some student loan debt`?
+List them individually and imagine their responses based on their philosophies.
+> * Revise this by putting their thoughts in quotes, first-person, and on a `twelfth`-grade reading level.

 > Explain `***` in the style of Dave Chappelle

 > Explain `***` in the style of 1940’s New York gangster